Friday, June 05, 2026

 That is why the Ascension matters, and that is also why Agenda 2030 matters.

-Catholics should know by now that opposing an anti-kingdom with mere politics is not enough.
-It is an old mistake we keep making, and despite the occasional obvious gain, we invariably slip back into the trap of the false dialectics—
+Catholics should know by now that opposing an anti-Kingdom with mere politics is not enough.
+It is an old mistake we keep making, and despite the occasional gain we make in perceiving what government and media are doing to us, we invariably slip back into the trap of the false dialecticsโ€”

-And we forget.
+And we forget again.

-The Apostles’ Mode of Thinking: Nature, Not Grace
+The Apostlesโ€™ Mode of Thinking: Nature, Not Grace

 Well-meaning Catholics, myself included both in the past and at intermittent points even now, can become enslaved to the notion that nature is the final arena of virtue, rather than the realm grace must heal, elevate, and order toward God.